-\boxtimes We have reviewed the information on selecting and using masks and instructions on how t o use a mask. \boxtimes We understand the limitations of masks to protect the wearer from respiratory droplets.
-We understand that masks should only be considered when other control measures cannot be be implemented/physical distancing cannot be maintained. \boxtimes We have trained individuals on the proper use of masks (if applicable). \boxtimes We have reviewed the information on cleaning and disinfecting surfaces. \boxtimes Handwashing locations are visible and easily accessed. \bowtie We have communicated good hand hygiene practices to participants, staff, etc.
+- We have reviewed the information on selecting and using masks and instructions on how to use a mask. - We understand the limitations of masks to protect the wearer from respiratory droplets.
+We understand that masks should only be considered when other control measures cannot be implemented/physical distancing cannot be maintained. - We have trained individuals on the proper use of masks (if applicable). - We have reviewed the information on cleaning and disinfecting surfaces. - Handwashing locations are visible and easily accessed. - We have communicated good hand hygiene practices to participants, staff, etc.

 To achieve the fourth level of protection, we must consider the use of non-medical masks and gloves in the workplace.
 COVID-19 Public Health Guidance for Child Care Settings states that personal protective equipment (PPE), such as masks and gloves, are not needed beyond those used by instructors of staff as part of regular precautions for the hazards normally encountered in their regular course of work.
 However, during masking public health orders, we will adjust in accordance and provide masks for participants and instructors, required to be worn as much as possible.
+This includes encouraging and enforcing mask use prior to start of activity and during washroom breaks as per public health orders for masking in indoor spaces.

-- HGRRC will provide gloves & surgical masks to employees for emergencies (i.e. first aid) and cleaning duties. - HGRRC will provide masks to participants should they forget to bring their own. - Masks and gloves will be stored in plastic bags for easy retrieval. - Staff or instructors will also carry a backpack on outings with additional PPE, emergency contact numbers, emergency snacks and water, tissue, extra masks and Level 1 First Aid kit. - When physical distancing of 2m cannot be maintained in the workplace, it is recommended that non-medical face masks be used by staff or instructor.
-However, participants or child/ren can wear masks as deemed appropriate by them or their parents/guardians.
-It is not recommended, but we understand there is choice. - HGRRC will provide homemade cloth masks to all staff/instructors.
+- HGRRC will provide gloves & surgical masks to employees for emergencies (i.e. first aid) and cleaning duties.
+Masks (surgical) and gloves will be stored in plastic bags for easy retrieval. - Given current public health orders, we will continue to ensure that all participants wear face masks in the facility upon entry, in common areas, and where social distances cannot be maintained as per the provincial restrictions.
+Face mask during physical activity is NOT required.
+HGRRC will provide masks to participants should they forget to bring their own.
+Instructors must wear masks at all times unless they are exercising or in the 2.5m x 2.5, "instructor area". - At this time, while not mandatory, children 2 to 12 years of age should still be encouraged to wear a face mask.
+Children and adult mask sizes are to be made available for participants. - We will include mandatory mask signage in relevant areas, in agreement with host venues. - Staff or instructors will also carry a backpack on outings with additional PPE, emergency contact numbers, emergency snacks and water, tissue, extra masks and Level 1 First Aid kit. - HGRRC will provide homemade cloth or surgical masks to all staff/instructors.
 It is up to the employee or instructor to bring their masks to work and keep it clean, laundering after each day of use.
-Staff are not required to use this mask in the camps at all times but should do so when moving equipment with visitors (as required) or completing work duties in high-traffic or crowded areas where distancing cannot be maintained (e.g. grocery stores). - In the case of a medical emergency (i.e. participant needs hands-on assistance), it is advisable to first put on gloves and non-medical face mask.
+Staff & instructors are required to use masks in camps/programs at all times at this time when indoors and when distancing cannot be maintained outdoors.
+Examples include when moving equipment with visitors (as required) or completing work duties in high-traffic or crowded areas where distancing cannot be maintained (e.g. grocery stores). - In the case of a medical emergency (i.e. participant needs hands-on assistance), it is advisable to first put on gloves and face mask.
 Therefore, staff and instructors are expected to keep this on their person during all activities.